LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/OWASP.md

    - make sure your cookie have expirations
    -
 ### 3. Cross-Site Scripting (XSS)
-XSS is the ability to write whateber they want (scripts included) into the page and have it execute.
+XSS is the ability to write whatever they want (scripts included) into the page and have it execute.

 Javascript is the most common injection.

 Use to steal private data.

-2 differetn types of XSS:
+2 different types of XSS:
 1. Reflected XSS
-   - cross site scripting occurs immediatly as aresult of the input from a user.
+   - cross site scripting occurs immediately as a result of the input from a user.
 2. Stored XSS
     - is when you are able   something to a database or backend store.
 You could
-    - potentailiy save a XSS in a blog comment...everyone who views the commetn is affected.
+    - potentiality save a XSS in a blog comment...everyone who views the comment is affected.

 Potential with XSS:
-1. Javascript
+1. JavaScript
    - inject script tags on a webpage.
 You can
      - redirect a user to a different page.
      - build a fake login page
      - steal a user's login cookie
-   - deterrint is to not allow the word "script" to be subbiteed on yoeur site.
+   - deterrent is to not allow the word "script" to be submitted on your site.
 2. CSS
    - inject styles into a page.
    - change the entire layout of ap ge to trick the user into doing something.
 3. IFRAMES
-   - thsi can go undetected for some time becaues it is invisible to end users.
+   - this can go undetected for some time because it is invisible to end users.
-   - inject pay per view addsto get more moneuy
+   - inject pay per view adds to get more money
-   - iframine a fake login page form into a page
+   - iframing a fake login page form into a page
-4. HTML encoding user outut
+4. HTML encoding user output
    - Framework protects us from this attack.
    - .NEt core always encodes output from users, so you cannot put script tags into user input fields.
-   - Every Javascript (even Jquery) wil lencode data for you. you will have to check if it is manual or automatic process. check.
+   - Every Javascript (even JQuery) will encode data for you. you will have to check if it is manual or automatic process. check.

 5. URL Encoding USer Input
-   - URLS do not encode wth the same charactes as HTML.
+   - URLS do not encode with the same characters as HTML.
 Do not try to override everything with the raw taghelpers.
-   - .NET Core offers the ability to encode user inptu for URLS.
+   - .NET Core offers the ability to encode user input for URLS.
 6. Browser PRotection
    - Chrome actually doesn't allow XSS.
 More browsers are moving away from allowing this and adding XSS filters.